lacanoid/run64/README.md

 ## Tested platforms

-So far, I've only tested this on my own machine (128DCR, with internal 1571, 'big box' 1541 and SD2IEC).
-However, it should work on any 128, and with any drive that supports direct sector access (or at least emulates it for the boot sector, like the SD2IEC does).
+So far, I've only tested this on emulator.

 ## TODO